graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Input Coercion**

 GraphQL has a constant literal to represent enum input values.
-GraphQL string literals must not be accepted as an enum input and instead raise a query error.
+GraphQL string literals must not be accepted as an enum input and instead raise a request error.

 Query variable transport serializations which have a different representation for non-string symbolic values (for example, [EDN](https://github.com/edn-format/edn))